Calendar date: Gregorian, year–month–day (YMD)

-It is also extended through the universal big-endian format clock time: 9 November 2003, 18h 14m 12s, or 2003/11/9/18:14:12 or (ISO 8601) 2003-11-09T18:14:12.
+It is also extended through the universal big-endian format clock time: 1995 March 25, 18h 14m 12s, or 1995/03/25/18:14:12 or (ISO 8601) 1995-03-25T18:14:12.

 Gregorian, month–day–year (MDY)

 This sequence is used primarily in the Philippines and the United States.
 It is also used to varying extents in Canada (though never in Quebec).
-This date format was commonly used alongside the little-endian form in the United Kingdom until the mid-20th century and can be found in both defunct and modern print media such as the London Gazette and The Times, respectively.
+This date format was commonly used alongside the little-endian form in the United Kingdom until the mid-20th century and can be found in both defunct and modern print media, such as the London Gazette and The Times, respectively.
 This format was also commonly used by several English-language print media in many former British colonies and also one of two formats commonly used in India during British Raj era until the mid-20th century.
-In the United States, it is said as of Sunday, November 9, for example, although usage of "the" isn't uncommon (e.g. Sunday, November the 9th, and even November the 9th, Sunday, are also possible and readily understood).